 Name and Address Position Principal Occupation

 Laura S. Adams President, Treasurer, Member

-Vicky Hubbard is currently a school administrator and private investor after retiring in 2000 from a career in the computer business.
-Mrs. Hubbard is also a Director of Small Cap Value Fund, Inc.
+Vicky Hubbard is currently a school administrator and teacher at Prince of Peace school in Dallas, Tx. after retiring in 2000 from a career in the computer business.

 Compensation: No compensation, pension or retirement benefits will be paid to directors and/or officers of the Fund in the current fiscal year and none are presently contemplated.
 This may be changed in the future by the Board of Directors at their discretion.
 The Fund does not compensate officers and directors that are affiliated with the Investment Adviser except as they benefit through payment of the Advisory fee.
 There are no sales loads.